How to play mid lane - a guide to 'the carriest' role in League of Legends

 Also popular lately due to global pressure and ‘forgiving mechanics’, which allows you to return to lane quickly after making a mistake.

-How you act in lane, affects the wave.
+How you act in a lane, affects the wave.
 Whoever is hitting creeps more, will push.
-AoE damage abilities from mages also count, so if you don’t want to be ganked before 5 minute mark in all games, let your opponent push.
+AoE damage abilities from mages also count, so if you don’t want to be ganked before a 5-minute mark in all games, let your opponent push.

 When against mages with abilities passing through minions (Ahri, Xerath), you have two options: